 "With the tendency to resurface, the ambiguity of the 'Black' person’s hankering for self-awareness seems to make its way through contemporary aesthetics in every form of art.
-My goal is to explore the emotional and spiritual link between people of color and their nostalgic experiences (big or small)."
+My goal is to explore the emotional and spiritual link between Black people and their nostalgic experiences (big or small)."

 Bria K. Waterman, THE ARTIST